vannarho-fas/PotentialFutureExposureAWSSpark/README.md

 ![Spark Cluster Diagram](https://raw.githubusercontent.com/fordesmith/PotentialFutureExposureAWSSpark/master/visualisations/cluster-overview.png).

-For the example here, the job completes in ~1.4 minute with 11 workers and ~3.4 minutes with 4 workers.
-It computes a netting set NPV for 5000 simulations across 454 future dates for three counterparties each with 2-3 swaps and 1 FxFwd.
-I have not optimised the job, so you may be able to make it run faster and better.
+For the example here, the job computes a netting set NPV for 5000 simulations across 454 future dates for three counterparties each with 2-3 swaps and 1 FxFwd.
+The job completed in ~13.2 minutes with 4 workers and 4.2 minutes with 10 workers (with 1 worker per node).
+This is not a good design as the workers are too big (need more per server).
+I also tried a higher spec cluster using GPU chips (Executors: 3 x p2.8xlarge 32 vCore, 488 GiB memory, EBS only storage, EBS Storage:256 GiB, Driver: 1 x m5.xlarge 4 vCore, 16 GiB memory, EBS only storage EBS Storage:64 GiB) with 4 workers per node ( 8 CPUs per worker) and the job completed in 1 minute.

 ## Creating the input files